narmander/frontend-takehome-parcel/README.md

-# Teachable frontend takehome
+# Ruby Gems search & save app

-If you're reading this, you're likely a candidate for a frontend job at Teachable.
-You're going to be building a search application that takes a user's search query, hits the [Ruby Gems](https://rubygems.org/) search API endpoint, and displays the results in a list view with some added functionality (detailed below).
+A search application that takes a user's search query, hits the [Ruby Gems](https://rubygems.org/) search API endpoint, and displays the results in a list view with some added functionality (detailed below).
+Feel free to fork and play around with this!

-The application, once completed, should meet the following criteria:
+The application:

-1. It have a search box that lets users search for Ruby Gems.
+1. has a search box that lets users search for Ruby Gems.
-2. It should display the results of the search in a list.
+2. displays the results of the search in a list.
-3. Each Gem should have a button that lets users "save" and "unsave" Gems.
+3. has a button that lets users "save" and "unsave" Gems.
-4. It should have a way to view saved Gems, even after the browser window is refreshed (localStorage is a fine for this).
+4. has a way to view saved Gems, even after the browser window is refreshed (localStorage is a fine for this).

-Here's a few things we'll look for in our evaluation.

-1. Clean, well-organized code.
-2. Sensisble architecture choices that could scale well.
-3. A clean, functioning UI.
-4. Bonus points if you write tests.

-## Getting started

-### Step 1: Fork this repo and clone it

-### Step 2: Install dependencies
+### Step 1: Install dependencies

 We have a few dependencies necessary to run the build and proxy server, the rest are up to you.